How to sell event tickets with WooCommerce

 WordPress as event tickets system

-The Events Calendar is a plugin that allows you to create and manage events in WordPress.
+The Events Calendar itself is a plugin that allows you to create and manage events in WordPress.
 It creates a new “events” section in your site, which can be used to store all your event details.

 On the other hand, the Event Tickets Plus is the premium version of Event Tickets.
 This plugin integrates with The Events Calendar, adding ticket selling options.
 In addition, the premium version has WooCommerce integration, QR-code reading and other features.
+When you sell tickets with Events Tickets and WooCommerce, each individual ticket is actually a WooCommerce product, which is important as that gives us huge variety of tools that we can use in order to enhance our ticket selling system.

 In order to get your WordPress events manager, we need to install these plugins.
 Then, let’s create some events.
 We go to Events > Add new to find this screen: